alex-shevchenko/jinn-docs/definitions/models.md

     authoredPosts: { entity: Post, relation: one-to-many }
     approvedPosts: { entity: Post, relation: one-to-many }
 ```
-Without disambiguation both relations will try to add "user_id" field to Posts DB table which will cause an error.
+Without disambiguation, both relations will try to add "user_id" field to the Posts DB table, which will cause an error.
 So, one or both of them should define `via`, regardless of the fact whether you have opposite relations or not:
 ```yaml
 User: